NOAA-EMC/godas/test/README.md

 FIX_SCRUB: True #for setting the root run directory or False for the default run directory, and the SCRUB variable will be ignored. `

 SCRUB: #set the root run directory`

+BRANCH_NAME: develop #other branch names can be set to test/build

+BUILD_COMPILER: intel-18 #either intel-18 or intel-19 can be selected.

 1-3.
 Run test.setup_godas.py: python test.setup_godas.py

 1-4.
 If new GODAS system build is selected with 'SKIP_BUILD: False' in test.setup_godas.yaml, it will ask for your GitHub credentials.